Dan Hartman

-Daniel Earl Hartman (December 8, 1950 – March 22, 1994) was an American rock musician, multi-instrumentalist, singer, and songwriter and original frontman for several bands, including The Soploids, Mak and the Turnarounds, Our Wringer, Last Wing, and Orion.
+Daniel Earl Hartman (December 8, 1950 – March 22, 1994) was an American pop rock musician, multi-instrumentalist, producer, singer, and songwriter.
 Among songs he wrote and recorded were "Free Ride" as a member of the Edgar Winter Group, and the solo hits "Relight My Fire", "Instant Replay", "I Can Dream About You", "We Are the Young" and "Second Nature".
-"I Can Dream About You", his most successful song, reached No. 6 on the Billboard Hot 100 in 1984 and No. 12 on the UK Singles Chart in 1985.
+"I Can Dream About You", his most successful US hit, reached No. 6 on the Billboard Hot 100 in 1984.
 The James Brown song "Living in America", which Hartman co-wrote and produced, reached No. 4 on March 1, 1986.

-Hartman co-wrote the 1980 disco song "Love Sensation" recorded by Loleatta Holloway, which has been sampled on numerous records, including the 1989 Black Box track "Ride on Time".
+Hartman wrote the 1980 disco song "Love Sensation" recorded by Loleatta Holloway, which has been sampled on numerous records, including the 1989 Black Box track "Ride on Time".

 Early life

-Hartman was born on December 8, 1950 to Carl Hartman (1921–2006) and Pauline Angeloff (1925–1999) near Pennsylvania's capital, Harrisburg, in West Hanover Township, Dauphin County.
+Hartman was born on December 8, 1950, to Carl Hartman (1921–2006) and Pauline Angeloff (1925–1999) near Pennsylvania's capital, Harrisburg, in West Hanover Township, Dauphin County.
 His father served as an aerial gunner during World War II before eventually working for the U.S. Postal Service.
-His maternal side of the family originated from North Macedonia and were likely of Russian or Bulgarian descent.
+His maternal side of the family originated from Yugoslavia and were likely of Russian or Bulgarian descent.
 Hartman was a child prodigy and studied classical piano.
 He attended John Harris High School, where he sang for the John Harris Choir and partook in journalism and theater as extracurricular activities.